mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit_inline_above_cost"></a>jit\_inline\_above\_cost

 Sets the query cost above which JIT compilation attempts to inline functions and operators.
 Inlining adds planning time, but can improve execution speed.
 It is not meaningful to set this to less than `jit_above_cost`.
-Setting this to -1 disables inlining.
+Setting this to a negative value disables inlining.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|